 Why Have a Level 3 Building Survey?

 When you’re buying, it’s all too easy to get seduced by the look and feel of the place and ignore the crumbling brickwork or gurgling pipework.
 But from as little as a few hundred pounds spent on a survey this could save you thousands – by offering ammunition for negotiating a price reduction- or by making you think twice about taking the home on at all.

 We undertake a portfolio of surveys to suit an array of budgets and tastes. our most popular products are shown underneath.
 Please call or email for further guidance on products, current promotions and custom options. all our surveys are delivered in accordance with the Home survey standard (1st edition) RICS professional statement.

-Most buyers tend to rely on the mortgage lender's valuation, which is simply the check on the home your mortgage lender makes to ensure it's worth the funds they're lending.
-This is increasingly being undertaken by "Desk top" or "Drive by" reports where the property may not even be inspected.
-It won't give you a real picture of its condition, for that you require a more detailed survey, carried out by a experienced chartered surveyor.
+Most buyers tend to rely on the mortgage lender’s valuation, which is simply the check on the home your mortgage lender makes to ensure it’s worth the funds they’re lending.
+This is increasingly being undertaken by “Desktop” or “Drive-by” reports where the property may not even be inspected.
+It won’t give you a real picture of its condition, for that you require a more detailed survey, carried out by an experienced chartered surveyor.